ballerina-platform/module-ballerinax-aws.dynamodb/README.md

 Once you log in to your AWS account, you need to create a user group and a user with the necessary permissions to access DynamoDB.
 To do this, follow the steps below:

-1. Create an AWS User Group:
+1. Create an AWS User Group
 * Navigate to the Identity and Access Management (IAM) service.
 Click on "Groups" and then "Create New Group."

 <img src=https://raw.githubusercontent.com/ballerina-platform/module-ballerinax-aws.dynamodb/main/ballerina/resources/create-group.png alt="Create user group" width="50%">